 Exhaust(ed) Entanglements

 EE is a conference series first held in May 2022 in Berlin at Henry-Ford-Bau and other locations.
-Currently there are three more editions planed in London, Vienna and Bogota (in collaboration with Ersilia Velinghieri and Paola Castaneda Londono.
+The second was held under the title "The Cars We Like" In Vienna in March 2024 at the University of Applied Arts Vienna.
+Currently there are two more editions planed in London and Bogota (in collaboration with Ersilia Velinghieri and Paola Castaneda Londono.)

 Humans taking up too much space, blocking each other’s ways while emitting way too many toxic gases.
 A description of an everyday traffic jam can equally be read as a metaphor for the catastrophic predicament some call the Anthropocene.
 In this symposium, various scholars are invited to discuss the car as a main factor of a toxic entanglement to modern lifestyles.